maciejgz/blog/blog/README.md

 Test app:
-- users with basic auth, statically defined, each user has its own articles feed
+- users with basic auth, defined in mysql/mongodb, each user has its own articles feed
 - articles with comments sorted by date
 - BDD tests with Spock
+- Mongo as datasource
-- DDD approach as a second
+- DDD approach as a second implementation